Llorx/full-weather/README.md

 ```

 ### Atmospheric data
-Streams data from around 40k weather stations around the globe with a centenar of different variables.
+Streams data from around 20k weather stations around the globe.

 The signature is: